TransVault/documentation/onboard/onboard.md

 ### Mapping the first user

-The final step in using Onboarding is to map a test (or pilot) user.
+The final step in using OnBoard is to map a test (or pilot) user.
 The instructions are covered in this [section](onboard.md#mapping-a-pilot-user).

 ## Deploying an agent

 The following steps describe how to deploy and authorize an agent.
-All of these steps take place on the 'Agents' tab inside the Onboarding application.
+All of these steps take place on the 'Agents' tab inside the OnBoard application.

 Before installing the agent you must ensure that [Windows Management Framework 5.1](https://go.microsoft.com/fwlink/?linkid=839516) is installed on the server where the agent is to be deployed.

-**Note**: If an agent is deployed, but not authorized it will not be used by Onboarding.
+**Note**: If an agent is deployed but not authorized, it will not be used by OnBoard.

 ### Generate a Key